-Jumping can add activity to the study of measurements, data collection and number order, according to eHOW family’s article.
+Jumping can add activity to the study of measurements, data collection, and number order.
 Students first mark the measurements on the ground either with yard sticks or masking tape.
 Then, they’ll take turns jumping and recording their jump distances on the board.

-Students can compare jumps between students, compare a standing jump to a running jump or any other variation of ideas to practice comparing numbers.
-More advanced students can then used the collected units to create graphs or equations.
+Students can compare jumps between each other, compare a standing jump to a running jump, or any other variation of ideas to practice comparing numbers.
+More advanced students can then use the collected units to create graphs or equations.